kammitama5/agda_final/fallback.md

 - I am also going to try to get a bit of help in class 12/3.
 - We also discussed the bitwise function and the recursive case.

+## Checkpoint 1.6.1
+- Worked a bit on my own after meeting with David and added fallback file that shows progress of work

+## Checkpoint 1.7.1
+- Working in class on test cases and helper function.
+- Also start on prime function